crempp/c-os/README.md

 * Disk read retries in bootloader

 ## Things I've learned
-* I don't understand Make
+* I don't understand Make.
-* I don't understand linking
+* I don't understand linking.
-* Developing on straight MacOS requires a cross-compiled gcc, the bundled gcc in X-Code won't work
+* Developing on straight MacOS requires a cross-compiled gcc, the bundled gcc in X-Code won't work.
-* The bochs available through brew has no display libraries :(
+* The bochs available through brew has no display libraries :(.
 * The 512 bytes available to the bootloader is not a lot.
 * GCC can not compile true 16-bit code.
-Looking for bcc/ld86
+Watcom is a good 16-bit compiler.
+* Watcom is old and not easy to setup on a Mac.
+* Watcom doesn't follow the same argument passing conventions as gcc.

 ## References
 * [Little OS Book](http://littleosbook.github.io/)